Ikraan/Ikraan/README.md

 📚  I am currently a Black Codher bootcamp student <br>
 👩‍💻  I am currently learning HTML and CSS <br>
 💁‍♀️  I love to travel and sightsee 🛫🌍 <br>
-💬  If you have any queries please reach me via email_ ✌🏽🤪
+💬  If you have any queries please reach me via email_ ✌🏽🤪 <br>
+👸🏽 Thanks for stopping by and happy coding🤭